admiralyeoj/resume/resume.md

 <p class="date">April 2016 - August 2017</p>

-- **Custom CMS Development**: Built and managed the design, functionality, security, and SEO of a custom content management solution tailored to each client's unique needs using PHP, MySQL, Javascript and jQuery.
+- Built and managed the design, functionality, security, and SEO of a custom content management solution tailored to each client's unique needs using PHP, MySQL, Javascript and jQuery.
-- **Security & SEO**: Ensured robust security measures and optimized SEO for the in-house custom content management solution.
+- Ensured robust security measures and optimized SEO for the in-house custom content management solution.
-- **Client-Specific Customization**: Communicating with clients, I worked with and Delivered personalized solutions by customizing the CMS for each client's unique needs, ensuring satisfaction and usability.
+- Communicating with clients, I worked with and Delivered personalized solutions by customizing the CMS for each client's unique needs, ensuring satisfaction and usability.

 </div>
 <div class="projects">